awead/hydra-rspec-templates/README.md

 [sample_presenter_spec.rb](spec/presenters/sample_presenter_spec.rb)

 * generated in the controller's response to a request
-* takes three arguments: a solr document, an ability, an optional ActionDispatch::Request request context
+* has three arguments: a solr document (required), an ability which optional or nil, and an optional ActionDispatch::Request request context
 * contains all the logic and metadata to render a page, such as fields, formatting, and additional presenters for contained resources
 * most commonly used are the Sufia::WorkShowPresenter and Sufia::FileSetPresenter